Mental Health and Wellness for International Students: Thriving

 -

-distance from family and friends can lead to loneliness.
+takes time, and distance from family and friends can lead to

 -

-worrying about costs can significantly impact mental well-being.
+currency and worrying about costs can significantly impact mental

 -